adityamohapatra98/Ad_Hoc_Project/README.md

-# Atliq Hardwares SQL Challenge
+# Atliq Hardwares SQL Project

-Welcome to the Atliq Hardwares SQL Challenge repository!
+Welcome to the Atliq Hardwares SQL Project repository!
 This project involves analyzing data to generate insights based on ad-hoc requests from the management.
 The goal is to demonstrate both technical and soft skills through SQL queries and an engaging presentation.

 ## Table of Contents